MicrosoftDocs/query-docs/query-languages/dax/datesbetween-function-dax.md

 ## Remarks

-Ideally, **dates** is a reference to the date column of a marked date table.
+In the most common use case, **dates** is a reference to the date column of a marked date table.

 If **start_date** is BLANK, then **start_date** will be the earliest value in the **dates** column.